gruntwork-io/docs/_docs-sources/foundations/running-apps/index.md

 The Running Apps component is focused on enabling your organization's developers to run their apps and workloads.

-## Included
+## Available approaches

-Running Apps includes first-class support for running containerized workloads on EKS and ECS, and for running individual Lambda functions.
+Running Apps includes first-class support for running workloads on EKS, ECS, and individual Lambda functions.
 You may use just one approach or all three, though we recommend limiting your management surface area as much as possible.

 ### EKS